SuganyaRajendran0207/flutterfire/android/fastlane/README.md

 [bundle exec] fastlane android deploy
 ```

-Deploy a new version to the Google Play
+Deploy a new version to the Google Play - In progress

 ----